alanmaehara/cardiovascular-analysis/README.md

 Although the best margin is quite short, the SVM could fit an SVC such that it distinguishes datapoints to distinct classes.

-The mathematical intuition is well covered by [MIT's OpenCourseWare](https://www.youtube.com/watch?v=_PwhiWxHK8o) video, so we won't it here.
+The mathematical intuition is well covered by [MIT's Profº Patrick Winston](https://www.youtube.com/watch?v=_PwhiWxHK8o), so we won't cover it here.

 According to Scikit-learn, the pros and cons of SVMs are: